caiguanhao/grunt-ziti/README.md

 * will **download** [webify](https://github.com/ananthakumaran/webify)
 (by Anantha Kumaran) binary file - to generate web font

+Notes:

+* For edge cases of getting texts, you can always use comments or specify characters directly in grunt.initConfig().
+* If you are using Linux, the webify binary requires glibc version >= 2.15, for Ubuntu users, you'll need 12.04 LTS or newer system.
+* If you are using TTC font, you can use FontForge to open the file and then save it as separate TTF files.

 ## Getting Started

 This plugin requires Grunt `~0.4.0`